JoeyHammoth/simple-pdf-concatenator/README.md

 - Alerting the user if a non-pdf file is selected ☑️

 # Citations #
 The project uses [packr](https://github.com/libgdx/packr) to create the appropriate application bundles needed to build the Windows and MacOS apps.
 Apache PDFBox was also used for implementing the different functionalities.
+More project details and documentation can be found in the [wiki](https://github.com/JoeyHammoth/simple-pdf-concatenator/wiki).